 Shanco has been carrying out the piling works for the foundations, including installing a substantial piling mat to support the weight of the rig and providing a working platform for the duration of the project.
 A total of 150, 300mm diameter CFA piles have been cast at depths of up to 16m followed by reinforced beams to form the foundations for the new building.

 The area for the new MUGA was also on exceptionally poor, unused ground on a steep gradient.
 To have dug out and stoned up the MUGA would have required thousands of tonnes of spoil to be removed and an even greater quantity of aggregate to be imported and laid.
-To avoid this considerable cost, Shanco carried out specialist lime stabilisation work to the soil and a cut and fill exercise was carried out to level the pitch area.
+To avoid this considerable cost, Shanco carried out specialist lime stabilisation work on the soil and a cut-and-fill exercise was carried out to level the pitch area.

 A gabion basket retaining wall was then installed to retain the ground above the MUGA pitch.
-Featuring stone filled wire baskets, this provided a cost-effective and aesthetic solution for the client.
-The pitch was then formed incorporating a system of land drains through reduced fines aggregates and surfaced with a permeable asphalt.
+Featuring stone-filled wire baskets, this provided a cost-effective and aesthetic solution for the client.
+The pitch was then formed incorporating a system of land drains through reduced fines aggregates and surfaced with permeable asphalt.